 PricewaterhouseCoopers AG is also subject to regulatory oversight by the Public Company Accounting Oversight Board (PCAOB), which generally conducts inspections of our firm every three years, jointly with the FAOA.
-The PCAOB's inspection focuses on those portions of the firms' accounting and auditing practices that relate to US public companies and the firm's system of quality controls.
+The PCAOB's inspection focuses on those portions of the firm's accounting and auditing practices that relate to US public companies and the firm's system of quality controls.
 The most recent inspection conducted by the PCAOB was in 2017 and covered calendar 2016 audit engagements.

 As per the PCAOB 2017 inspection report issued on 19 November 2018 and publicly available, there were no audit engagement findings identified by the PCAOB during this inspection.
-A visit by the PCAOB was planned for 2020 but postponed owing to COVID-19.
+A visit by the PCAOB was planned for 2020 but postponed owing to COVID-19 and no inspection is scheduled for 2021.